From The Story of Dartmouth, by John P. Martin:

 This was the “new town-plot” … As the trustees of the Common were all dead by 1841, there was no one in authority to prevent the increasing number of squatters from occupying parts of the Common, especially those portions adjacent to the waterfront in the vicinity of Black Rock.
-(Black Rock shore is, located on page 65, but the whole area of the new town-plot must have been so called from earliest times, no doubt from the black color of the slate rock there.)
+(The whole area of the new town-plot must have been so called from earliest times, no doubt from the black color of the slate rock there.)

 The Act of 1841 appointed new trustees in the persons of John E. Fairbanks, Henry Y. Mott and William Foster.
 They were empowered to subdivide the large area of Common land on the western side of Windmill Road, extending from about the present line of the new bridge on the north, to Geary Street on the south.

 William MacKay, a well-known surveyor of that time, subsequently laid off the section into 41 building lots which were advertised at auction and conveyed to the highest bidder for 999 years, subject to an annual ground-rent of £1.
 Thirty-one of the lots were sold that summer.
 Some were bought outright by the holders, but others continued paying ground-rent for many years afterwards.
 (The MacKay map of the section, is still preserved at the Town Engineer’s office.)